cozy/cozy-doctypes/docs/io.cozy.accounts.md

   - `TWOFA_NEEDED_RETRY`: The 2FA code provided by the user is wrong, the user can retry by providing a new one. `TWO_FA_NEEDED_RETRY.EMAIL` and `TWO_FA_NEEDED_RETRY.SMS` can also be used.
   - `RESET_SESSION`: By finding this state, the konnector should reset the login session if there is one stored and reset the state.
 - `twoFACode`: When a 2FA code is asked by the service, [Harvest](https://github.com/cozy/cozy-libs/tree/master/packages/cozy-harvest-lib) will ask the user for it from and send it to the konnector via this attribute.
 - `mutedErrors`: {array} A list of errors that that have been discarded by the user and are no longer shown in the UI.
+See below for more information.

+## Attributes

 ### `auth`